Back to Insights

 At a glance:

-• There is a desire to change some of the more restive public sector recruitment processes.
+• There is a desire to change some of the more restrictive public sector recruitment processes.

 • Landing a public sector role requires you to submit a strong application and perform well at interview.